frimley/koa-health-test/README.md

 ```
 ### Swagger / OpenAPI

 The project produces Swagger documentation.
-This provides a convenient interface to test all the methods within the API.
+This provides a convenient interface to test all the methods within the API and for third parties to connect.

 ## TODO
 - More Swagger documentation to define more explicitly return types